Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Simulation Study

 Figure \ref{fig:contour1} illustrates the convergence of posterior densities for the $d=1$ case.
 With $n=50$, there exists noticeable difference between the true posterior and the limiting posteriors.
 But their difference gradually disappears as $n$ increases.
-Furthermore, as $n$ increases, the posterior shrinks along the direction of $\theta$, but remains spread out in the $\alpha$ direction.
-The ridge of the joint likelihood function $\widetilde\theta_{\alpha}$ increases with $\alpha$ as shown in \citet{KauSha13}, but becomes flatter as $n$ increases, indicating the convergence from $\widetilde\theta_{\alpha}$ to $\theta_0=0.5$ over each fixed value of $\alpha$.
+Furthermore, as $n$ increases, the posterior shrinks along the $\theta$ direction, but remains spread out in the $\alpha$ direction.
+The ``ridge" of the joint posterior is the REML $\widetilde\theta_{\alpha}$, which increases with $\alpha$ as proved in Lemma \ref{lem:dimension reduction}, but becomes flatter as $n$ increases, indicating the convergence from $\widetilde\theta_{\alpha}$ to $\theta_0=2$ over all values of $\alpha$.

-For the posterior asymptotic efficiency in (b), we compute the two asymptotic efficiency measures in \eqref{eq:ae.original} and Theorems \ref{thm:pae.joint} and \ref{thm:suprate.OU} empirically, using the posterior samples of $(\theta,\alpha)$.
+For the posterior asymptotic efficiency in (b), we compute the two asymptotic efficiency measures in \eqref{eq:ae.original} and Theorems \ref{thm:pae.main} and \ref{thm:suprate.OU} empirically, using the posterior samples of $(\theta,\alpha)$.
 To approximate the supremums, we take the maximum of the ratios that depend on the random $(\sigma^2,\alpha)$ drawn from the posterior:

 over a large number of testing points $s^*$ from the Latin hypercube design.
 We use $1000$ testing points in $\Scal=[0,1]$ for the $d=1$ case, and $2500$ testing points in $\Scal=[0,1]^2$ for the $d=2$ case.
 Let the testing set be $\Scal^*$.
-We report the estimated posterior mean $\EE[\max_{s^*\in \Scal^*}\mathsf{r}_{1n}(s^*)|X_n]$ and $\EE[\max_{s^*\in \Scal^*}\mathsf{r}_{2n}(s^*)|X_n]$.
+We report the estimated posterior mean $\EE[\max_{s^*\in \Scal^*}\mathsf{r}_{1n}(s^*)|Y_n]$ and $\EE[\max_{s^*\in \Scal^*}\mathsf{r}_{2n}(s^*)|Y_n]$.
 The results are summarized in Table \ref{tab:mse}.
 The simulation results show that the posterior means of the two ratios in \eqref{eq:ratiodiff.table} decrease as $n$ increases, and their standard errors also decrease.
 This is observed for both 1 and 2-dimensional domains.